465b/nemf/doc/examples.rst

 Read more about the reference data format
 `here <manual/reference_data.rst>`__.

-To tell the framework to perfore a fitting-run we execute the following small script.
+To tell the framework to perform a fitting-run we execute the following small script.
 It will also generate the interaction graph above and will draw a plot presenting the result.